dakotamm/research_blog/_posts/2024-07-29-skagit-correlation.md

 * Timeline of capital improvement projects vs. time series (does discharge change have any impact on what we observe?)
 * Summer seasonal breakouts are still something to figure out!
 (From last week's blogposts and email discussions as well!)
 * What's the best way to explain the statistical significance of a "can't reject the 0-slope null hypothesis"?
+* Dave mentioned qualifying trends based on existing water quality, like at Point Jefferson with naturally high DO
+* Need to look further into Christopher Krembs water quality index...

 ---